 Percentage Grade Quality Points per Credit

 93-100 inclusive A 4

 85-92 inclusive B 3

-77-84 inclusive C 2
+77-84 inclusive 2

-70-76 inclusive D ī
+70-76 inclusive ī

-Conditioned E Ō
+Conditioned E 0

-Below 70 F õ
+Below 70 0

-Incomplete Т •
+Incomplete I

-"Conditioned" means that although the semester's work is not of passing grade the deficiency may be made up without repeating the course in class.
+• &quot;Conditioned" means that although the semester's work is not of passing grade the deficiency may be made up without repeating the course in class.
 Failure to remove the deficiency satisfactorily by the close of the student's next semester in the University converts the grade to F. No higher grade than D is given for the removal of a "Condition."

 The grade "Conditioned" may be given only for the first semester's work in a subject continuing through two or more semesters, such as first-year chemistry or first-year foreign language.

-"Incomplete" means that the student as into you done passing work in the course, but some part, for good reason, has not been completed.
+\\ "Incomplete" means that the student has done passing work in the course, but some part, for good reason, has not been completed.
 FAILURE TO MAKE UP THE OMITTED WORK SATISFACTORILY WITHIN THE FIRST HALF OF THE FOLLOWING SEMESTER CONVERTS THE GRADE TO F. A fee of \$2 per course is charged each student for the removal of an "Incomplete."